-Sensory acuity is how accurately a stimulus can be located.
-Its degree varies between areas of the body depending on function, for example, the fingertips require a greater sensory acuity than the forearm.
+Sensory acuity refers to how accurately a stimulus can be located.
+The degree of acuity varies between areas of the body depending on function, for example, the fingertips require a greater sensory acuity than the forearm.

 Lateral Inhibition

 Lateral inhibition is the ability of excited neurones to inhibit the activity of neighbouring neurones.
-This prevents the spread of neuronal activity laterally.
-Consequently, there exists an increased contrast in excitation between neighbouring neurones, allowing better sensory acuity.
+This prevents the lateral spread of neuronal activity.
+Consequently, this creates an increased contrast in excitation between neighbouring neurones, allowing better sensory acuity.

-Whilst lateral inhibition is a key component of sensory processing, it is most important in visual processing as it helps to increase the contrast and enhance the perception of edges.
+Lateral inhibition is a key component in visual processing as it helps to increase the contrast and enhance the perception of edges.
 Lateral inhibition is also important when processing fine touch, as the amplified differences in neuronal activity allow a person to better pinpoint the area being touched.

 Two-point Discrimination